 Clinical Fellowship Rescue Funding Award

-The Clinical Fellowship Rescue Funding Award provides matching funds to maintain Accreditation Council for Graduate Medical Education (ACGME)-accredited sleep medicine fellowship slots at organizations at risk of losing funding.
-The goal of this award is to provide supporting funds for a one-year sleep fellowship slot while the program works to secure funding for the subsequent year(s).
+The AASM Foundation is committed to the expansion of the field of sleep medicine with highly qualified researchers and clinicians.
+To ensure that there is a healthy pipeline of board-certified sleep medicine physicians that can provide quality care for all patients who have a sleep or circadian disorder, the AASM Foundation provides matching funds to maintain Accreditation Council for Graduate Medical Education (ACGME) sleep medicine fellowship slots at organizations at risk of losing funding through a competitive application process.
+The goal of this award is to provide supporting funds for a one-year sleep fellowship slot, that was included in the sleep medicine fellowship match, while the program works to secure funding for the subsequent year(s).

 The Clinical Fellowship Rescue Funding Award provides funds for one year and can be up to $65,000 per award.
 The funds must be matched by another source (division/department, industry, etc.) and this support will need to be indicated in the application.
 The funds can be used for salary support and related expenses (benefits, etc.).
 The award is a contract between the AASM Foundation and the awardee’s organization, and funds must be used for the intended purpose.